Should Your Child See a Doctor?

 - Your child looks or acts very sick

-Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If
+Call Doctor Within 24 Hours

 - 4 or more ulcers

-- Bloody crusts on lips
+- Bloody crusts on the lips

-- Red, swollen gums
+- Red, swollen and tender gums

-- Ulcers and sores also present on outer lips
+- Ulcers and sores also on the outer lips

 - One ulcer on the gum near a tooth with a toothache